 Make it Fun to Do

 There’s been a rise in claw machine stores around New York City.
 Considering how basic the technology is, this might seem surprising.
-From an experience design perspective, it is not: claw machines evoke a very specific behavior and feeling.
-They encourage hyper focus on manual movement when guests try to perfectly place the claw above their intended prize.
-Guests then feel pure anticipation when the claw slowly lowers, encircles the prize, and begins to rise…only for the prize to slip from the claw’s grasp.
+From an experience design perspective, it is not: claw machines evoke specific and exciting feelings: the hyper-focus of setting the claw, and the anticipation as the claw encircles a prize.
+I play even though I have never won, nor wanted, any of the prizes.

 Switch Up the Content